 Should you change your job?

 FYI, I still kinda sorta work.
-I’ve created a sweet job for myself that gives me the freedom I was looking for while keeping the perks of having a job – and there are many perks.
+I’ve created a sweet retirement job for myself that gives me the freedom I was looking for while keeping the perks of having a job – and there are many perks.
 (More on this at end of the article.)

 - Standardized certifications/education.